Nikon B500 vs Z5

 It is notable that the Z5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The B500 does not feature such a mic input.

 The Z5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the B500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the B500 and Z5 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Nikon Z5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon B500 or the Nikon Z5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.